 As a brand, the beginnings of Srixon are very similar to Bridgestone; they both got their start in manufacturing tyres and with the development in technology, went to the next level, making golf balls.
 All that really means is that they have a scientific understanding of what makes a golf ball strike the best on the course, having engineered their products, such as the ‘Z series’, with urethane and ionomer covers that feature more elasticity for more bite on the green.

 Wilson Staff is the division within Wilson Sporting Goods dedicated to golf.
-They produced their first ball in 1954 and at the time was revolutionary when Wilson claimed that it travelled 40 percent faster than the speed of the club head.
+They produced their golf first ball in 1954 which, at the time, was revolutionary as Wilson claimed that it travelled 40 percent faster than the speed of the club head.
 The ball quickly became a favourite among the top players on the PGA tour, so they must have been right.
 Today is no different, with the softest golf balls on the market, including the ‘DUO Soft series’, that have the lowest compression value for the best feel off the tee.

 A large, soft core construction combined with an interior ionomer layer for a softer feel, optimal spin and higher ball speeds, is at the heart of Maxfli’s highest performing range of golf balls and their ‘Tour X series’ are among the best.
-Combine these with their ‘Centre of Gravity’ technology that is designed to align a golf ball’s moment of inertia, when it makes contact with your club, with a player’s desired target for reduced side spin and higher flight, meaning every time you hit that sweet spot, that ball will go wherever you’re looking.
+Combine these with their ‘Centre of Gravity’ technology that is designed to align a golf ball’s moment of inertia – when it makes contact with your club – with a player’s desired target for reduced side spin and higher flight, and your golf ball will go wherever you want it to.

-Pronounced ‘zek-si-oh’, they are the #1 brand in Japan and one of the fastest growing around the world including Australia and New Zealand.
+Pronounced ‘zek-si-oh’, this Japanese brand is one of the fastest growing around the world including Australia and New Zealand.
 Choosing to design their products, including golf balls, around players with a moderate swing, XXIO, with the ‘X series’, have gone for a softer cover, 3 piece construction, FastLayer cores, and an SeRM coating that delivers on distance, greenside spin, and overall performance.
-If you’re more of a casual player that isn’t on the green as often but is still looking for that advantage, then these are the golf balls for you.
+If you’re more of a casual player that isn’t on the green as often but is still looking for that advantage, then these are the best golf balls for you.

-The youngest brand on this list is actually the perfect brand for the kind of golfer that would never consider themselves a golfer.
+The youngest brand on this list is actually the perfect brand for the kind of golfer that would never consider themselves a golfer, if that makes sense.
 Union Green prides themselves on catering to those players who play on their own terms, for the love of the game and to escape the routine for the green of the course.
-Though that doesn’t mean the quality suffers and the ‘Pindrop series’ of golf balls are evidence of that, with their focus on all-round performance that will last all-round long.
+That doesn’t mean the quality suffers, however, and the ‘Pindrop series’ of golf balls are evidence of that, with their focus on all-round performance that will last all-round long.